kivy-garden/zbarcam/README.md

 ```
 pip install https://github.com/AndreMiras/garden.zbarcam/archive/develop.zip
 ```
-You may also need to compile OpenCV2 manually and deploy `cv2.so` to your `site-packages/`.
+You may also need to compile/install OpenCV manually, see [OpenCV.md](OpenCV.md).

 ## Credits
 I borrowed a lot of code from [tito/android-zbar-qrcode](https://github.com/tito/android-zbar-qrcode).